Loop Shaping of Hybrid Motion Control with Contact Transition

 is assumed.
 The controller transfer function is considered as 'stiff' and denoted by $C_s$.
 The applied robust design procedure, provided in \cite{ruderman2022disturbance}, rests on an underlying PD control with a stable pole-zero cancelation (i.e. canceling the plant time constant $\tau$) and an upper bound of the disturbance sensitivity function.
 The determined this way control parameters are $k_p = 429$, $k_i = 4348$, and $k_d = 2.67$.

-Two reshaped 'soft' feedback controllers which allow for a stable and smooth contact transition are designed, cf. section \ref{sec:2}.
-The first one, denoted by $C_v(s)$, is to enable a purely viscous and well damped repulsive behavior when contacting with environment, and it yields
+Two reshaped 'soft' feedback controllers which allow for a stable and smooth contact transition are designed in accord with section \ref{sec:2}.
+The first one, denoted by $C_v(s)$, is enabling a purely viscous and well-damped repulsive behavior when contacting with environment, and it yields